I like meatball subs more than you do. Maybe.

 Sub sandwich rolls

 This is a great recipe to use when you need a sub sandwich roll.
-Not too crusty but with a good chew for a sub sandwich or po-boy.
+These sub rolls are not too crusty with a soft interior and pleasant chew for a sub sandwich, cheese steak, or po-boy.

 Get Recipe